The NASUWT has had concerns for some time that the advice given to schools around lockdown procedures is inadequate.

 Note: Sometimes, it is very difficult to realise that an attack is taking place, so time is of the essence.

 Control: Control of an incident is essential, otherwise there is a strong chance of panic.
 An incident controller/co-ordinator should be nominated to take charge.
-Because of holidays/sickness/external meetings etc., it is advisable to nominate at least three incident controllers to ensure that one is on site at all times (during and after school).
+Because of holidays/sickness/external meetings etc., it is advisable to nominate at least three incident controllers to ensure that one is on site at all times, during and after school.
 These people will require a small amount of training/guidance to instil confidence in the procedures.

 Consideration should be given to the use of pagers.
 The duty incident controller picks up the pager on coming to work and returns it to the office on leaving.
 The caretaker has it out of hours.
-Not only is this a quick way to contact the incident controller, it also alarms if taken off-site, thus ensuring there is always an incident controller available.
+Not only is this a quick way to contact the incident controller, it also alarms if taken off site, thus ensuring there is always an incident controller available.

-Control is generally best operated from a control room.
-This room will have CCTV monitors and recorders, access control data, alarm access, PA system initiation and good communications (phone, e-mail etc.).
-This should be in a safe area or be well protected so that it is not compromised during an incident.
 Inevitably, some schools will have these facilities in their main office which could be near the entrance and hence be vulnerable in the initial stages of an attack.
 In this case, consideration should be given to having duplicate facilities elsewhere in a safe area or upgrading the protection of the office.
-This can be done relatively cost-effectively and with little disruption - advice is available if required.
+This can be done relatively cost-effectively and with little disruption - contact us if advice is available if required.

 Simplicity: Procedures must be kept simple and be usable under stress and at different times of the day, e.g. during arrival of students, lunchtime and during after-school activities.

-It is strongly suggested that fire marshals are used to implement the procedures as these already have a responsibility for guiding and accounting for students in a fire incident.
+It is strongly suggested that fire marshals are used to implement the procedures as they already have a responsibility for guiding and accounting for students in a fire incident.
 They will need some training and practice in these new procedures.